spinnaker/spinnaker.io/content/en/docs/reference/artifacts/from-build-triggers.md

 ---
 title: "Artifacts from Build Triggers"
-linkTitle: "From Build Triggers"
-weight:
-description:
+description: When an external CI system triggers a pipeline, Spinnaker can use the CI build information to inject relevant artifacts into the pipeline.
 ---

 ## Overview

-When an external CI system triggers a pipeline, Spinnaker can use the CI build information to inject relevant artifacts into the pipeline.
-The instructions here assume that you have [set up a CI system](/setup/ci/) and are familiar with using [property files](/guides/user/pipeline/expressions/#property-files) to pass variables from CI builds to Spinnaker pipelines.

 The extraction of artifacts from the build information is done via a Jinja template; the template uses the trigger as context and outputs a list of artifacts to inject into the pipeline.
 Spinnaker provides a set of [standard templates](#supplied-templates) to use for artifact extraction, which users can augment with custom templates.

+## Requirements

+The instructions here assume that you have
+[set up a CI system](/setup/ci/) and are familiar with using [property files](/guides/user/pipeline/expressions/#property-files) to pass variables from CI builds to Spinnaker pipelines.

 ## Select a template